A complete guide to Cambridge IGCSE Co-ordinated Sciences (0654)

 Co-ordinated Sciences gives you two equal IGCSE grades, which most universities and sixth forms accept as equivalent to GCSE Combined Science.

-How Cambridge IGCSE Combined Science is assessed
+How Cambridge IGCSE Co-ordinated Sciences is assessed

 Co-ordinated Sciences is fully linear.
 All papers are sat at the end of the course, in either May/June or October/November.
 There is no coursework and no controlled assessment.